-In our search for the best password managers available, we stumbled across SafeInCloud, a program that’s been around since 2012.
+In our search for the best password manager available, we stumbled across SafeInCloud, a program that’s been around since 2012.
 It claims to service over 1,000,000 people, making it one of the most popular password management options available.

 Our SafeInCloud password manager review touches on everything you need to know about this program.
 We’ve looked closely at its plans and prices, main features, performance, security, and more to bring you the following analysis.